open-telemetry/opentelemetry-collector-contrib/processor/logratelimitprocessor/README.md

 ## Details
 The logratelimit processor is useful in the situation where you are collecting logs from multiple services on every otel-collector pod and there are one or many services which are logging too many logs such that it increases noise in the entire pipeline and storage (otel backend).
-So to control the log noise/surge from any service/namespace/pod etc. you can use the rate-limit processor, you can give the fields on which you want and add config for allowed rate and interval.<br>
+So to control the log noise/surge from any service/namespace/pod etc. you can use the rate-limit processor, you can give the fields on which you want to limit logs and add config for allowed rate and interval.<br>
 The processor caches the count of logs in the given interval for each combination of given rate_limit_fields and once logs count starts to exceed the count the processor will start dropping the logs till the interval finish in the best effort way.
 There are no mutex/locks involved, only one atomic counter is used to keep rate-limiter lightweight / easy on resources.